Selection for redundancy

-Employers must use criteria for selection for redundancy which are not discriminatory on the grounds any of:
+Employers must use criteria for selection for redundancy which are not discriminatory on the grounds of any of:

 The usual rules on discrimination apply - an employer cannot directly discriminate in selection but may be able to indirectly discriminate, for example, by deciding to make part-time staff redundant rather than full-time employees.
 However, according to a ruling in one ECJ case the employer must objectively justify this decision.